dvklopfenstein/pmidcite/docs/index.md

-Augment your PubMed literature search from the command-line by linking data downloaded from [**NIH's Open Citation Collection (NIH-OCC)**](https://icite.od.nih.gov), which includes scientific influence, translation, citation counts, and ranking of a paper among other papers in its co-citation network using [**PubMed**](https://pubmed.ncbi.nlm.nih.gov) IDs (PMIDs), rather than clicking and clicking and clicking on [**Google Scholar**](/doc/images/README_twitter.md)
+Augment your PubMed literature search from the command-line by linking data downloaded from [**NIH's Open Citation Collection (NIH-OCC)**](https://icite.od.nih.gov), using [**PubMed**](https://pubmed.ncbi.nlm.nih.gov) IDs (PMIDs), rather than clicking and clicking and clicking on [**Google Scholar**](/doc/images/README_twitter.md)